yeisonmontoya1815/Java-Repository-for-future-learners/SECURITY.md

 ## Supported Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.
+This section outlines which versions of the project are currently receiving security updates.

 | Version | Supported          |
 | ------- | ------------------ |